Ričardas Berankis: 2007: Pro beginnings

-2008
+2008–2009: ATP Tour debut

-Berankis started the season with futures tournaments in the United States.
+Berankis started the 2008 season with futures tournaments in the United States.
 At the one held in McAllen, Texas, he together with Sergey Betov captured a doubles title.
 Berankis got several wildcards to qualifying draws of ATP Challenger and World Tour tournaments (including the Miami Masters) but it took some time for him to win one.
 In April, Berankis qualified for the main draw of Humacao Challenger and reached the second round there.
-In June, Berankis won the qualification and made his first professional ATP tournament appearance at the Orange Warsaw Open.
+In June, Berankis won the qualification and made his first professional ATP tournament appearance at the 2008 Orange Warsaw Open.
 There he lost in the first round to World No. 96 Wayne Odesnik, in straight sets.

-At the US Open, Berankis made his first attempt to qualify for a Grand Slam event.
+At the 2008 US Open, Berankis made his first attempt to qualify for a Grand Slam event.
 In the first round of the qualifying draw, after losing the first set he defeated David Marrero.
 In the second round, again after losing the first set he defeated Sergiy Stakhovsky, it was Berankis' first victory against a top 100 player in his career.
 In the final round of the qualifying draw, after winning the first set Berankis lost to Björn Phau and failed to qualify for the main event.

-2009

 During the 2009 season Berankis mainly played at futures and challenger tournaments.
 He reached three futures finals in Stuttgart, Istanbul and Santo Domingo, but failed to win one.

-On the ATP Challenger tour Berankis' best result was reaching the semifinals at the Qarshi and Champaign challengers.
+On the ATP Challenger tour Berankis' best result was reaching the semifinals in Qarshi and in Champaign.

-Berankis competed for Lithuania in the second group of Davis Cup.
+Berankis competed for Lithuania in the 2009 second group of Davis Cup.
 In the first round tie against Georgia, he played two singles matches against George Khrikadze and Lado Chikhladze and won both of them in straight sets.
 Lithuania defeated Georgia 3–2 and moved to the second round to face the Slovenian team.
 In Slovenia, Berankis lost all three of his matches in straight sets.
 First, he lost to Grega Žemlja, then he together with Vadim Pinko lost a doubles match to Grega Žemlja and Andrej Kračman, on the last day, he lost a dead rubber to Janez Semrajč.
 Lithuania lost to Slovenia 0–5.